The identity crisis that led to Yahoo's demise

 TURMOIL AT THE TOP

 By 2007, it was becoming clear that Yahoo was losing ground fast on the product side as Google solidified its hold on search.
-New players like Facebook and Netflix Inc (NFLX.O) continued to arrive and steal Yahoo's thunder.
-Semel left that year in favor of co-founder Jerry Yang.
+New players like Facebook and Netflix Inc continued to arrive and steal Yahoo's thunder.
+Semel left that year in favour of co-founder Jerry Yang.

 Whatever plans Yang may have had were quickly disrupted by the unsolicited Microsoft takeover bid in early 2008.
 The offer split the management team, Garlinghouse and others say, and those divisions persisted even after Microsoft's offer was beaten back.